jedraynes/jedraynes.com/content/contact.md

 ---

-Send me a message on [LinkedIn](https://www.linkedin.com/in/jedraynes/) or send me a using the form below.
+Message me on [LinkedIn](https://www.linkedin.com/in/jedraynes/) or using the form below.